The Hidden Cost of Cheap: Why Buying Durable Saves You Thousands

 Four cheap blenders at $50 each: $200 over 10 years.
 One Vitamix: $400 over 10 years — except the Vitamix keeps going for another 10.
 Over 20 years, the cheap path costs $400 across 8 blenders.
 The Vitamix is still the original $400, likely still running strong.

 The real cost difference?
 Zero.
-Except the Vitamix blends frozen fruit without stalling, has a 7-year warranty, and scores a 9.6 in community sentiment because people genuinely love using it.
+Except the Vitamix blends frozen fruit without stalling, has a 7-year warranty, and people who own one don't replace it — they tell everyone they know to buy one.

 Tools